vmapps/scapyfic/README.md

 ```

-How script is running :
+What is script doing :

 - get `target` from command line with `sys.argv`
 - resolve name to IP address with `socket.gethostbyname()`